Get notified of page updates

 American Society for Gastrointestinal Endoscopy (ASGE) Guidelines

-In February 2022, the ASGE released updated guidelines on pancreatic cancer screening for people with a or mutation.
+In February 2022, the ASGE released updated guidelines on pancreatic cancer screening for people with a BRCA1 or BRCA2 mutation.
 These guidelines recommended:

 • All patients with a mutation, regardless of a family history of pancreatic cancer, should undergo annual screening for pancreatic cancer with MRI/MRCP or EUS, beginning at age 50 or 10 years earlier than the earliest pancreatic cancer in the family.